Cairi-S/tom-poulson/README.md

 **BUGS**

+- Jump/flicker on hover of menu items.

+Solution: remove extra padding on menu hover.

 - White band at the bottom of mobile devices on Ensemble page.

 Solution: changing the chosen images from landscape images to portrait images.
 Changing position of contact button on this page between desktop and mobile devices.